jquintus/jquintus.github.io/_software/CodeMaid.md

 ---

 CodeMaid is an open source Visual Studio extension to cleanup, dig through and simplify our C#, C++, F#, VB, PHP, JSON, XAML, XML, ASP, HTML, CSS, LESS, SCSS, JavaScript and TypeScript coding.

+It's like a free (much) less annoying version of ReSharper.